microsoft/FluidFramework/.changeset/kind-hotels-rhyme.md

 "@fluid-tools/webpack-fluid-loader": major
 ---

-Dependencies on Fluid server packages updated to 2.0.1
+Server upgrade: dependencies on Fluid server packages updated to 2.0.1

 Dependencies on the following Fluid server package have been updated to version 2.0.1: